wp-plugins/active-directory-integration/readme.txt

 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * ADD: Set users local WordPress password on first and/or on every successfull login.
 (Issue #0006.
 Thanks to Eduardo Ribeiro for the feature request.)
 * CHANGE: Now using an extended version of adLDAP 3.3.2 which should fix some authentication and authorization issues.
+* FIX: LDAP plugin won't work when user has apostrophe in password (Issue #0016.
+Thanks to Bas Ruijters for the bug report.)
 * FIX: Account suffix was accidently used for bind user.
 Fixed in adLDAP.php.
 (Issue #0009.
 Thanks to Tobias Bochmann for the bug report.)
 * FIX: Uninstall crashed.
 (Issue #0007.
 Thanks to z3c from hosthis.org for the bug report.)
 * FIX: Bug in adLDAP->recursive_groups() fixed.